jxmot/github-graphql-snippets/README.md

 }
 ```

-Variables needed by the query:
+Variables needed by the query, paste this into the *query variables* pane :

 ```
 {